Excessive Use of Force by Correctional Officers- Overview

 Some Tips to Successfully Claim for Excessive Use of Force by Correctional Officers

-The most important thing is that all other administrative resources are exhausted before resorting to a federal or state claim.
+Before you seek legal representation for correctional offer excessive force, all administrative resources must be exhausted exhausted before resorting to a federal or state claim.
 This shows compliance with the Prison Litigation Reform Act and prevents a case from being dismissed by the court.
 Statutes of limitation are also important: two years for federal and six months for state law.

 Only experienced attorneys know the ins and outs of the law and can help you have a case for excessive use of force by correctional officers in California.
 It is important to take legal action to discourage further these behaviors, which are undue and unfair regardless of the crime committed.